atlaste/io-rts-esp32/README.md

 1. Use each remote to control each device (you can press the "open" button even if the blind is already opened, it is enough to get what you want).
 You will see logs like "command 00 from XXXXXX to 00003F" &rarr; note the XXXXXX, it is the ID of your remote.
 2. If you have a box (Tahoma, connectivity kit, ...), choose a device that is easy to reset and then extract your site key:
   - Remove the device from the app (like Tahoma app)
-  - Reset the device to forget any previously paired remote or box
+  - Reset the device to forget any previously paired remote or box.
+Depending on the device, it can be done through power supply and/or using the remote.
+See [there](https://www.youtube.com/watch?v=Z6ZYs2_-aa4) or [there](https://www.amc-production.fr/guides-conseils/remettre-a-zeros-moteur-rs100-solar-io-somfy) for example on RS100 SOLAR IO.
   - First, pair your remote(s) to control the device
   - Then, use the app (like Tahoma app) to pair the box to the device (like you probably did it in the past).
   - You should then see a log like "Extracted a key to control device XXXXXX: YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY" where XXXXXX is the device ID and YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY is your private site key (never share it, even with me!).